3.10. Validation Results

 RES3

-Fig. 3.10.3.2 shows the damage categories collected from the FEMA Damage Assessment Database, where most buildings are assessed as having No Damage or Affected.
-Also noted from Table 3.10.3.1 is that all these buildings are subject to CAT-4 gust wind speed, which is consistent with our input wind field where the 3-s gust peak wind speed is about 130 \(mph\) (please see Hazard Characterization).
+Fig. 3.10.3.2 shows the damage categories collected from the FEMA Damage Assessment Database, where most buildings are assessed as having No Damage or being Affected.
+It is also noted from Table 3.10.3.1 that all these buildings are subject to CAT-4 gust wind speed, which is consistent with our input wind field where the 3-s gust peak wind speed is about 130 \(mph\) (please see Hazard Characterization).

 ../../../_images/FEMA_DC.png